Liyue-Chen/STContext/data/POIS/README.md

 | N(m)  | 500   | 350   | 350   | 130   |

-The following are the kinds of POIs considered for different datasets.
+From the graph, it can be seen that there are many types of POI, but we only consider some important POI categories when using them specifically.The following are the kinds of POIs considered for different datasets.

-## Bike_NYC：
+### Bike_NYC：